 Did you see multiple doctors before you were diagnosed with Lyme?
 If so, what types?

-First we went to my pediatric doctor who told me I was beginning puberty and sometimes people get growing pains, headaches, and can become fatigued.
+First we went to my pediatric doctor, who told me I was beginning puberty - he said sometimes people get growing pains, headaches, and can become fatigued.
 Then they sent me to the eye doctor because I have poor vision in only one eye and they thought the difference in light could be causing the migraines.
 We tried glasses and contacts, neither of which helped my migraines.
-Then, in the beginning of high school, around age 13, I went to a neurologist who told me I might have RA.
+Then, in the beginning of high school, around age 13, I went to a neurologist who told me I might have rhematoid arthritis.

 I was very lucky to be friends with a family whose son had chronic Lyme, and when we told her about how we were bouncing from doctor to doctor trying to find out what was wrong she referred us to a Lyme doctor, who saved my life the first time.
 He diagnosed me with Lyme, Bartonella, Rocky Mountain Spotted Fever, Babesia, and Mycoplasma.

 How long have you been treating Lyme for?

 I was treated a total of 2 consecutive years with the Lyme doctor.
 I got back to school and went back to being a straight-A student.
 Until freshman year of college, I thought I had gotten Mononucleosis.
 I was so tired I would hardly shower, let alone go to class, and after about 3 months of it only getting worse, I figured I should go back to a Lyme doctor.